 As a primary school teacher, I am a huge advocate for reading from a very young age.
 From the moment I found out I was pregnant, I was buying books.
-We currently read to Toby on a daily basis and I even went as far as reading to him in the womb.
+We currently read to T on a daily basis and I even went as far as reading to him in the womb.
 Crackers?
 Maybe, but I have my reasons.

 Reading to Your Unborn Baby

-I started reading to Toby so young because I want to spark an interest and curiosity in Toby for books.
+I started reading to T so young because I want to spark an interest and curiosity for books.
 There are too many times that I have come across children that have no interest in books and this is very sad and worrying (more about this later).
 Yes, the baby is not going to be able to read or understand what you are reading to them to begin with but the colour will draw them in.

 Once your baby is old enough, they will begin to recognise words you are using, allowing them to build their vocabulary.
 The pictures will allow them to associate words with pictures and this is so important when children begin to learn to read as they will make connections between the pictures and what they are reading.